You choose the destination and we’ll do the rest

 Strolling down island alleyways is one of the great summer treats on holiday in Greece.
 So we’ve gone around your favourite Greek islands and explored the main towns (usually known simply as Hora) and put together walking tours you can easily follow.

 On Rhodes, you’ll be transported to a medieval world of chivalry and knights and on Corfu, you’ll find an old town influenced by the Byzantines, Venetians, French and British (all with an unmistakably Greek air).
 In fact, the entire old towns of both islands have been designated UNESCO World Heritage Sites.

 Just imagine yourself exploring the labyrinth of whitewashed alleyways on a Cyclades island: sugar-cube houses, domed churches, cobblestones, pots of pink and purple bougainvillea … and, as is so often the case, a Venetian castle perched right at the top of town with views to neighbouring islands.
 Well, we take you around Syros’ cosmopolitan Ermoupoli and picture-perfect Ano Syros as well as the main towns of Mykonos, Ios, Naxos, Serifos and Sifnos.

 In Paros, we explore the village of Naoussa.
 And Folegandros may be in the Dodecanese island chain, not the Cyclades, but you’d never know it from the aura and architecture of its main town.

 Meanwhile, the history and charm of Rethymno’s Old Town and Agios Nikolaos live long in the memory in Crete, and we have walking tours in the main towns of Skiathos and Skyros and around Antiparos, the exotic little brother of Paxos in the Ionian Sea.

 And whoever said it only needs to be on foot?
-If you want an island to explore on bike, Kos has your name on it, whether you’re in the old town or heading to the beach.
+If you want an island to explore by bike, Kos has your name on it, whether you’re in the old town or heading to the beach.
+All that and more.